What are you looking for?

 Advice forPolicy Holders

-How a Claim Works
+How a claim works

 What is a loss adjuster?

-A loss adjuster is an impartial person who specialises in the handling and resolution of insurance claims.
-They can either be appointed by the insurer, and will report directly back to them, or you as the policyholder can appoint one to work on your behalf.
+A loss adjuster is an impartial evaluator who specialises in the handling and resolution of insurance claims.

-Why should I appoint a Chartered Loss Adjuster?
+Why should I appoint a Chartered loss adjuster?

 A Chartered Loss Adjuster is a qualified member of the Chartered Institute of Loss Adjusters (CILA) and will use the post-nominals ACILA or FCILA.
-They have passed rigorous examinations, demonstrated professional competence, and must adhere to a strict Code of Conduct.
+They have passed rigorous examinations, demonstrated professional competence, and must adhere to a strict code of conduct.
 This gives you confidence that they will act with integrity, independence, and technical expertise.

 What’s the difference between a loss adjuster appointed by the insurer, and one working for the policyholder?